mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Every chunk is either handmade or procedurally generated.
+Every chunk is either handmade at design time or procedurally generated during play.
+A chunk that is not handmade may have already been procedurally generated; if so, it is termed "filled out".
+If not, it will become filled out once it undergoes generation.
+Handmade chunks are always filled out.

-Chunks that are not hand made are instead composed of two layers: a base and a modifier.
+Chunks that are not filled out are instead composed of two layers: a base and a modifier.
 The base is the underlying structure of the chunk and the modifier overlays it to produce more complex arrangements than would otherwise be possible.
 For example:
 - Forest: Base·Grassy Solid · Modifier·Scattered Trees
 - Seaside: Base·Watery Solid · Modifier·Eastern Sandy
 - Town: Handmade

 <a name='M-ParquetClassLibrary-Maps-ChunkDetail-#ctor'></a>
 ### #ctor() `constructor`